waleed-ahmd/Google_Teachable_Machine_Radiography/README.md

 Additionally, I also have uploaded the datasets (Training and Testing) being employed for this work.
 This is the publically available dataset.

+I uploaded the training data file after compressing it because it is more than 25MB.
+GitHub free version might not support files over 25MBs.

+Thanks.